 This week, Seattle got an up-close opportunity to study a unique breed of terrorist in the person of Christopher John Monfort.
-Monfort allegedly assassinated a Seattle police officer on Halloween night while conducting on-the-job training with another officer as the officers sat in a patrol car discussing a traffic stop that occurred right before the shooting.
+Monfort allegedly assassinated a Seattle police officer on Halloween night while the officer conducted on-the-job training with another officer.
+The officers were sitting in a patrol car discussing a traffic stop that occurred right before the shooting.

 A tip from the suspect’s neighbor led the Seattle police to stake-out a vehicle matching the suspect’s Datsun 210.
 When Monfort came out of his apartment, officers approached Monforth to question him and the suspect fled.
 Monfort allegedly pointed a pistol at pursuing officers but the pistol failed to fire.
 With officers still in pursuit, Monfort turned and pointed the pistol at them again and the officers shot him.

 Almost immediately, Seattle Assistant Police Chief Jim Pugel called Monfort a “domestic terrorist.”
 According to Pugel as reported in the Seattle Times, a search of Monfort’s apartment produced “bomb-making materials, improvised explosive devices and two rifles, including a “military-style assault rifle” similar to the type of weapon police believe was used to fire at Brenton, 39, and Sweeney, 33.
 Additional bomb-making materials were found inside a storage shed attached to his patio.”

 Investigators have linked Monfort to a firebombing at a Seattle Police Department maintenance yard Oct.
 22. A small American flag was left behind at the South Seattle facility and near Brenton and Sweeney’s police cruiser — an apparent calling card from the suspect, investigators said.